OmnixCode/FlexVAE/README.md

 # Flexible Variational Autoencoder (VAE)
 ## To Do:
+- [ ] Add metrics and comparisons chapter
 - [ ] Add more layers to chose from when compiling the structure of encoder and decoder
 - [ ] Add latent spaces quantization
 - [ ] Add intermidiate layer quantization